-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2021
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2022

-The directors present their annual report together with the audited financial statements of, Irish Wildbird Conservancy (Cairde Éanlaith Éireann) ('the company') for the year ended 31 December 2021.
-The directors confirm that the annual report and financial statements of the company comply with the current statutory requirements, the requirements of the company's governing document and the provisions of the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard ("FRS 102") (effective 1 January 2019).
+The directors present their annual report together with the audited financial statements of, Irish Wildbird Conservancy (Cairde Éanlaith Éireann) ('the company') for the year ended 31 December 2022.
+The directors confirm that the annual report and financial statements of the company comply with the current statutory requirements, the requirements of the company's governing document and the provisions applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard 102 (Charities SORP FRS 102) (second edition - October 2019).